Blogger vs. WordPress

 WordPress is also pretty great.
 It does require a few extra steps to get started but everything is very well documented.

 My favorite part about WordPress is all of the plugins that are available.
 There were a few problems I ran into with my Blogger blog that were easily solved with my WordPress blog; like displaying code and filtering spam.
 Another great thing is the WYSIWYG.
 Blogger’s WYSIWYG was very glitchy for me and I did not like how it formated everything.
 WordPress also provides you with a pinging service which, once set up, provides greater indexing capabilities than blogger.
+Gumroad alternatives make it easier to sell your work.

 So which one is better?